Article

 • Check out this sampling demonstration video to see what it’s like to sample dragonfly larvae!
 You can find more videos by searching “Dragonfly Mercury Project” on YouTube.

-• Click through our NEW interactive Story Map that walks you through the project history, data, and results.
+• Click through our interactive Story Map that walks you through the project history, data, and results.

 • Visit our interactive Dragonfly Mercury Data Map and travel virtually through the national parks to see what parks have discovered about mercury in their ecosystems.